Aryanpatel8799/ganesh-oil-industry/SEO_IMPLEMENTATION.md

-# SEO Implementation Summary for Ganesh Oil Industries
+# SEO Implementation Summary for gajanand Oil Industries

 ## Overview
 Comprehensive SEO optimization has been implemented across the entire website to improve search engine visibility and organic traffic potential.